 Katherine appears to have had a good relationship with John of Gaunt’s children; she was very close to Philippa and Elizabeth.
 Henry IV, Katherine’s stepson, referred to her in her widowhood as ‘The King’s Mother’.

 And together, through their children Katherine and John left a legacy that would change the course of English and Scottish history.

 Henry Beaufort would rise to the position of Bishop of Winchester and Cardinal.
-Thomas would rise to become Duke of Exeter and serve on the council of his great-nephew, Henry VI.
+Thomas, an able soldier, would rise to become Duke of Exeter and serve on the council of his great-nephew, Henry VI.